End2End Multi-View Feature Matching with Differentiable Pose Optimization: Results

 \subsection{Two-View Pose Estimation}

-Following prior work \cite{Sarlin2020SuperGlueLF,Sun2021LoFTRDL,Mao20223DGSTFM}, we evaluate on the same 1500 image pairs of ScanNet and MegaDepth and compute the area under the curve (AUC) in \% at the thresholds $[5\degree, 10\degree, 20\degree]$ of the pose error, i.e., the maximum of rotation and translation error, where the translation error is the angle between translation vectors, since poses are only determined up to an unknown scale factor. \cref{tab:two_view_pose_scannet,tab:two_view_pose_megadepth} list the AUC metrics for three pose estimation methods: \begin{enumerate*}[label=(\roman*)] \item essential matrix estimation with RANSAC, \item weighted eight-point algorithm (\cref{ssec:pose_optimization}), and \item weighted eight-point algorithm followed by $T=10$ bundle adjustment iterations (\cref{ssec:pose_optimization}) \end{enumerate*}.
+Following prior work \cite{Sarlin2020SuperGlueLF,Sun2021LoFTRDL,Mao20223DGSTFM}, we evaluate on the same 1500 image pairs of ScanNet and MegaDepth and compute the area under the curve (AUC) in \% at the thresholds $[5\degree, 10\degree, 20\degree]$ of the pose error, i.e., the maximum of rotation and translation error, where the translation error is the angle between translation vectors, since poses are only determined up to an unknown scale factor. \cref{tab:two_view_pose_scannet,tab:two_view_pose_megadepth} list the AUC metrics for four pose estimation methods: \begin{enumerate*}[label=(\roman*)] \item essential matrix estimation with RANSAC, \item weighted eight-point algorithm (\cref{ssec:pose_optimization}), \item RANSAC followed by $T=10$ bundle adjustment iterations (\cref{ssec:pose_optimization}) and \item weighted eight-point algorithm followed by $T=10$ bundle adjustment iterations (\cref{ssec:pose_optimization}) \end{enumerate*}.
 The results show that our method outperforms the baselines on two-view pose estimation.
-For our method, the combination of weighted eight-point algorithm and bundle adjustment is stronger than RANSAC in the indoor and outdoor setting.
-This shows that end-to-end training enables the network to learn an outlier down-weighting that renders RANSAC unnecessary.
+For our method, the combination of weighted eight-point algorithm and bundle adjustment is stronger than pose estimation with RANSAC in the indoor and outdoor setting.
+This shows that end-to-end training enables the learning of accurate confidences that down-weight outliers and render RANSAC unnecessary.